B.A., Wellesley College; M.S., Ph.D., Massachusetts Institute of Technology

 Katherine L. HallDistinguished Senior Lecturer in Physics

-I am a researcher, entrepreneur and teacher with a passion for invention and increasing women’s contributions to science.
+I am a researcher, entrepreneur and teacher with a passion for invention and recognizing and increasing underrepresented voices in science.

 My research interests are in novel optical systems and devices.
 At Bell Labs in the mid-1980’s, I worked on some of the record-breaking “bit rate times distance” optical communication systems.
 At MIT and Lincoln Lab I studied nonlinearities in optical fibers and semiconductor devices and worked on early wavelength division multiplexed (WDM) optical networks, the technology at the heart of today’s terrestrial communication systems.
 I co-founded two companies to commercialize ground-breaking optical technologies; ultra-high-capacity optical transport systems and high-speed single-photon-counting receivers.
 At Wellesley I will be developing novel optical fibers for applications in communications, sensing and functional fabrics.
 Recent advances in multi-material optical fibers have yielded exciting new fiber devices that can generate and detect optical signals, convert sunlight to power and sense thermal and acoustic fluctuations in the surrounding environment.
 Exciting as stand-alone devices, these multi-material fibers can also be woven into fabrics that may enable our clothing to communicate, to sense our environment and health, and even change color.

 I am currently teaching PHYS 106 and PHYS 108 both in the classroom and in the lab.
 I look forward to teaching courses across the physics curriculum.
 I hope to inspire students to notice things big and small in the world around us, to question why they are the way they are, and to use their scientific training to understand and improve how we live.
 I am also interested in teaching the scientific method in ways that appeal to students who may not be passionate about science.